nasa/cumulus-api/content/granules.md

 An optional data parameter of `workflowName` is also available to allow you to override the input message to the reingest.
-If `workflowName` is specified, the original message is pulled directly by finding the most recent execution of the workflowName assocated with the granuleId.
+If `workflowName` is specified, the original message is pulled directly by finding the most recent execution of the workflowName associated with the granuleId.

 ```endpoint